Jordi-LG/Jordi-LG/README.md

 -->

 ## 💬 About me
 I'm some kind of a developper who like to learn new technologies in JS.
 I've also got some projects on Ruby/Ruby On Rails and PHP.
 Check it out !

-## 🌱 Goals for 2020
-I'm open to work in a team of developper, show everyone what I can do and learn more and more !
-I’m currently learning React & VueJS and want to learn Node.JS to become a full stack JS developper.

 ### 📫 Contact Me on Social Media
 [LinkedIn](https://www.linkedin.com/in/jordi-le-guet-23a01a187/) | [Twitter](https://twitter.com/JordiLeGuet) | or just [Email](mailto:jordi.leguet@gmail.com) | [Issues](https://github.com/Jordi-LG/Jordi-LG/issues) me when you want